Vercel vs Netlify

 | Docs in-agent | Includes Vercel docs search, so the agent can look up platform behavior while it works. | Centers on operating the account; documentation lookup is not the primary surface. |

-| Best-fit task | Understanding and debugging Vercel deployments — checking project state and runtime logs from the agent. | Standing up and configuring Netlify sites — deploying, setting env vars, and managing forms and access from the agent. |
+| Best-fit task | Inspecting and debugging Vercel deployments, and deploying or buying domains, from the agent. | Standing up and configuring Netlify sites — deploying, setting env vars, and managing forms and access from the agent. |

 Verdict